Marathwada: Education

 Marathwada has four government medical colleges, situated at Aurangabad, Latur, Nanded and Ambajogai.

-The region also has good government engineering colleges such as SGGS Nanded, Aurangabad Government Engineering College.
+The region also has good government engineering colleges such as Government College of Engineering, Aurangabad and Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded.
 It also has three major universities, being Dr. Babasaheb Ambedkar Marathwada University at Aurangabad, Vasantrao Naik Marathwada Agricultural University at Parbhani, and Swami Ramanand Teerth Marathwada University at Nanded.

-The foundation of agricultural research in Marathwada region of Hyderabad state was laid by the by the 7th Nizam of Hyderabad Mir Osman Ali Khan with the commencement of the Main Experimental Farm in 1918 in Parbhani.
+The foundation of agricultural research in Marathwada region of Hyderabad state was laid by the 7th Nizam of Hyderabad Mir Osman Ali Khan with the commencement of the Main Experimental Farm in 1918 in Parbhani.
 During the Nizam's rule agricultural education was available only at Hyderabad; crop research centers for sorghum, cotton and fruits existed in Parbhani.
 After independence, this facility was developed further by the Indian government which was renamed as Marathwada Agriculture University on 18 May 1972.
 The Institute of Chemical Technology, Mumbai (formerly known as UDCT) has a satellite campus located in Jalna which was established in 2018.

 Droughts and suicide of farmers

-Marathwada is affected by frequent anomalies in rainfall during Monsoon season, which accounts for almost 80 percent of the annual rainfall.
+Marathwada is affected by frequent anomalies in rainfall during Monsoon season, which accounts for almost 80 per cent of the annual rainfall.
 The average annual rainfall over the division is 882 mm.
 Almost three-fourths of the Marathwada division is covered by farmlands.
 Hence, drought continues to have a considerable impact on the life of farmers.

 In some Marathwada districts recurring droughts have forced people to drink fluoride-contaminated groundwater from borewells which has inflicted debilitating fluorosis on many.

 The region also sees high instances of farmer suicides.
 According to government records, 422 farmers in Marathwada committed suicide in 2014.
 This was because of their inability to bear crop losses and a financial quandary made acute by water scarcity and an agrarian crisis.
 2014 was the third consecutive year of low rainfall, and when rainfall did occur it was sometimes untimely and damaged crops.
 Of the 422 suicides, 252 cases were due to an inability to repay agricultural loans.
 There have been more than 117 farmer suicides in the first two months of 2017.
 According to a study by IIT Bombay, the severe or extreme droughts have frequently occurred in major portions of Marathwada, in the last few decades.